karaokeresearch/Dronekey/README.md

 ### Options
 Emoji category, background color, and emojiset can be configured via the browser.

-Categories are pretty self-explanatory.
-We use the unicode consortium categories for now.
+* Categories are pretty self-explanatory.
+We use the Unicode Consortium categories for now.

-For background color, lime (#00FF00) is the default so that chromakey works right away for use as a visual overlay.
+* For background color, lime (#00FF00) is the default so that chromakey works right away for use as a visual overlay.
 Switch to black for projecting over performers, or another color if you're just playing for fun.

-For emojiset, twemoji is the default since it's the most lightweight.
+* For emojiset, twemoji is the default since it's the most lightweight.
 Noto is the most resource-intensive.

 Edit emojidrone.js to change pitch, turn on effects, switch stereo/mono, etc.